marcokuoni/nixos/usb_setup.md

 # NIXOS

-`sudo mkdir -p /mnt/etc/nixos` copy inside the nixos from git
-`sudo nixos-install --root /mnt --flake /mnt/etc/nixos#laptop` `sudo reboot`
+`sudo mkdir -p /mnt/etc/nixos` copy inside the nixos from git and all home backups you have remember to `sudo chown progressio:users /home/progressio -R` `sudo nixos-install --root /mnt --flake /mnt/etc/nixos#laptop` `sudo reboot`

+Maybe you cant use sudo of your user.
+So change to root user and add a password for your sudo user `sud -`
+`passwd progressio`